VickyRDK/StumbleUpon/README.md

 * After training, the model is evaluated on the validation dataset and the corresponding classification report is generated with precision and recall for each classes.

-(This was coded in google colab as my gpu was unable to load the dataset)